tormave/GettingCleaningData/CodeBook.md

 ### Column name modifications
 The postfix acronyms are identical to those in the original dataset.
 The following replacements were made:

 Leading 't' removed.
 Leading 'f' replaced with 'FFT'.
 '()' replaced with empty string.
 'Acc' replaced with 'Acceleration'.
 'Gyro' replaced with 'Gyroscope'.
-'Mag' replaced with 'Magnitude'
+'Mag' replaced with 'Magnitude'.